-As learning activities are experienced via the Tin Can API, activity streams are sent to and stored in LRSs.
+As xAPI enabled learning activities are experienced, activity streams are sent to and stored in LRSs as xAPI statements.

 The data stored in an LRS can be accessed by LMSs, reporting tools, or other LRSs, and can be stored as individual learning records and/or entire transcripts.
-An LRS can limit who can read and write learning records, but doesn’t have to.
+An LRS can be configured to allow permissions for who has access to read and write data to the LRS.

 An LRS can live inside an LMS and work within that LMS’s capabilities.
 An LRS inside of an LMS can deliver learning data/transcripts to other LRSs, whether inside an LMS or independent of an LMS.